avaneev/prvhash/README.md

 possible, but has to be statistically tested.
 For example, any 32-bit element extracted from 2048-, or 4096-bit resulting hash is as collision resistant as just a 32-bit hash.
 It is a fixed execution time hash function that depends only on message's length.
-A streamed hashing implementation is available.
+A streamed, higher-security, hashing implementation is available.

 PRVHASH is solely based on the butterfly effect, inspired by [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) pseudo-random number generators.
 The generated hashes have good avalanche